tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-data-storrytelling.md

 ---

 ## Overview
-This guide is designed to take you through the essentials of creating dynamic data visualizations with `R Shiny` and `Plotly`.
+This article is designed to take you through the essentials of creating dynamic data visualizations with `R Shiny` and `Plotly`.
 If you're familiar with `ggplot2`, prepare to take your visualizations to the next level by adding a layer of interactivity that transforms your plots into compelling, story-driven experiences.
 It aims to demonstrate the distinct advantages of integrating these tools to produce interactive, story-driven visual data presentations.

 We will focus on enhancing the interactivity of your visualizations and ensuring they effectively respond to user inputs, a feature that elevates both the analytical and narrative aspects of data storytelling.
-By the end of this guide, you will possess a clear and precise understanding of how to craft visualizations that are not only rich in data but also engage users in a meaningful dialogue with the information.
+By the end of this article, you will possess a clear and precise understanding of how to build visualizations that are not only displaying data but also engage users in a meaningful dialogue with the information.

 ### Practical Application: World Bank Data
-In this guide, we'll apply for our examples real-world data, focusing on World Bank statistics.
+In this article, we'll apply for our examples real-world data, focusing on World Bank statistics.
 By working with this real-world data, you will develop the ability to create interactive plots that not only showcase information but also tell a story.
 Beginning with a static `ggplot` from the year 2000, we will guide you through a transformation into dynamic, multi-year visualizations using `R Shiny` and `Plotly`.

 The visualizations will illustrate trends in indicators such as female school enrollment, GDP, and fertility rates, offering insights into their development over time.
 Through this process, you'll gain practical skills in data storytelling that goes beyond static charts, engaging users with interactive and informative narratives.